OpenAstronomy/openastronomy.github.io/gsoc2015/ideas_astropy.md

 2. developing a trial implementation of an API,
 3. actually doing core development to implement the new features, or
 4. some combination of all of the above.

+### Add indexing capability to Table object

+*Suggested Mentor(s):* Tom Aldcroft, Stuart Mumford

+*Difficulty:* Intermediate

+*Astronomy knowledge needed:* none

+*Programming skills:* Python, Cython, familiarity with database algorithms

+#### Description

+The [Table](http://docs.astropy.org/en/stable/table/index.html) class is the core astropy class for storing and manipulating tabular data.
+Currently it supports a limited set of database-like capabilities including table joins and grouping.
+A natural extension of this is to provide the ability to create and maintain an index on one or more columns as well as a table primary key.
+With these indexed columns available then certain selection and query operations could be highly optimized.
+The challenge is to maintain the integrity of the indexes as column or table properties change, using state of the art algorithms for high performance.

+To summarize:

+- Add method to create an index for a specified column
+- Add code to maintain these indexes when the table is modified
+- Add method to designate a column as a primary key (possibly maintaining table in sort order for that key)
+- Optimize existing table operations to use indexes where possible
+- Add new methods to select table rows based on column values